Disappearing World (TV series): Broadcasts

 The series was made available outside of broadcasts early, and proved themselves successful for teaching undergraduate anthropology.
 Already in 1980, Granada Television had made the series available on videocassettes for educational purposes.
 Most of the films are held in the Royal Anthropological Institute film library.
 Much of the series is now available on DVD.
 The Network imprint issued a 4-DVD set of the first 15 episodes in 2010.

 History

 In the 1960s, Denis Forman, the chairman of Granada Television, saw an amateur film made in the Amazon and became convinced that well-researched and well-made ethnographic films could have a broad appeal.
-He sought out its producer, Brian Moser, and had him train professionally at Granada, in exchange for backing for a series of documentaries about indigenous people in South America.
-The show debuted in 1970 with A Clearing in the Jungle, and Moser remained the series editor until 1977, when, despite its success, the series went on hiatus due to production disputes.
+He sought out its director/producer, Brian Moser, and had him train professionally at Granada, in exchange for backing for a series of documentaries about indigenous people in South America.
+The show debuted in 1970 with A Clearing in the Jungle, directed by World-in-Action's Charlie Nairn, and Moser remained the series editor until 1977, when, despite its success, the series went on hiatus due to production disputes.

 Production resumed in the early 1980s, producing three episodes most years, under a succession of series editors including André Singer, Leslie Woodhead, and David Wason.